FY2022

 ■Date and time

-■Participation fee: Free
+■ Participation fee: Free

-・Ritsumeikan University Course, Faculty of Industrial Sociology, Ms.
+・Ritsumeikan University Course, Faculty of Industrial Sociology, Ms. Y

-Y ・Doshisha University Course, Doshisha Consumer Cooperative Student Committee
+・Doshisha University Course, Doshisha Co-op Student Committee

-・Kyoto University Course: Kyoto University Magic Circle KUMA)
+・Kyoto University Course: Kyoto University Magic Circle KUMA

 Participants heading to the interview destination

-October 22 (Sat)
+Interview Date: Saturday, October 22

 During the interview.

-November 19 (Sat) Achievement report meeting
+November 19 (Sat) Achievement debriefing session

-Mr. Watanabe reports using PowerPoint.
+Mr./Ms. Watanabe makes a report using PowerPoint.

-Recruitment of Public Relations Department Staff
+Recruitment of Public Relations Staff

 University students in Kyoto, why don’t you demonstrate your ideas, passion, and teamwork as the initiators of this project?